Given the time of year, we’ve decided to innovate some changes to the new year’s tradition of resolutions.

 - Anti-resolution: Find healthier alternatives

 Some people can quit cold turkey, but that doesn’t work for everyone.
-Excessive sugar, social media, and smoking are just a few examples of things people want to give up for their wellbeing.
+Excessive sugar, social media, and smoking are just a few examples of things people want to give up for their well-being.
 Try creating wholesome substitutes for the habits you want to stop, thereby replacing them with something that’s ultimately better for you.

 Create a positive change in your life by ditching resolutions and identifying with a word.
 This practice is championed by many people around the world, including Melinda Gates, who wrote the tradition “encapsulates her aspirations for the year ahead.”
-Our word for 2021 is stronger — share yours with us in the Official Tonal Community.
+Our word for the year is stronger — share yours with us in the Official Tonal Community.